Sleep404-Kunz/OTW-Bandit_wargame/README.md

 The password in this level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
 For this level it may be useful to create a directory under /tmp in which you can work.
 Use mkdir with a hard to guess directory name.
 Or better, use the command “mktemp -d”.
 Then copy the datafile using cp, and rename it using mv (read the manpages!)

+The contents of the file shows hexadecimal data.
+I will first convert the hexadecimal data into binary data.
+The xxd command can be used convert the data.

  cd /tmp/tmp.sE1tvxSscn

 <img src = "" width = "">